-Nutritional Supplements Secret #1: When is the best time to take vitamins?
+1. When is the best time to take your vitamins?
 The simple answer to this question is in the morning and/or afternoon.
 Depending on the number of vitamins and supplements you take, you may want to split them up, half in the morning and half in the afternoon.

-Nutritional Supplements Secret #3: Can I take CoQ10 with my cholesterol medication?
+3. Can you take CoQ10 with your cholesterol medication?
 Not only can you take CoQ10 with cholesterol medication, I strongly recommend that you take it.
 Cholesterol-lowering statin drugs can deplete your body of CoQ10, so I recommend that you take at least 200 mg of a highly-absorbable CoQ10 with your statins.

-Now it’s your turn: Do you have a nutritional supplements question you want to ask?
+Now it’s your turn: Do you have any nutritional supplement tips to add to my list?